 That whirl came to an end when Bowie did what Bowie always did and moved on: changing his hair, changing his band, changing his music, changing his producer – and changing his photographer.
 After being there at the beginning, and spending such an intense period working so closely together, I ask Rock if he ever felt a twang of exes jealousy when he saw Bowie working later with other photographers.

 “No. I was too busy.
 And I actually had the option.
 David invited me to go to Berlin with him in 1977.
 I got two phonecalls.
 One from David, and then the next day one from Lou, and they clashed, I couldn’t do both: either I was going to go to Berlin, or, I was going to New York to work with Lou.
 And as fascinating as the one possibility was, I couldn’t resist the lure of Lou Reed in New York.
 David had introduced me to Lou – but Lou had shown me things that nobody else could ever have shown me.

 “And you know, when David worked with someone like Sukita (Masayoshi Sukita, who shot Bowie over several decades, most famously for the cover of 1977’s “Heroes” album), what they got were great studio shots.
 But I got all this great candid stuff.
 You can easily argue it was fortuitous, that I was in the right place at the right time – but the fact is, I was in the right place at the right time, and nobody else was.
 I don’t think that means I’m a prophet, but I was where I wanted to be.
 I don’t really know how it happened, other than that I was totally immersed, a true believer, you might say.
 I was there, and I bore witness.”

 For that, we should be grateful.
-The pictures Rock took across 1972-73 don’t simply depict a singer seizing his moment, but document an artist creating it.
-They place us in the eye of the storm as Bowie became Bowie, painting a Technicolour lightning bolt across the sleepy grey face of Britain.
+The pictures Rock took across 1972-73 don’t simply depict a singer seizing the moment, but document an artist creating it.
+They place us in the eye of the storm as Bowie became Bowie, painting a flashing Technicolour lightning bolt across the sleepy grey face of Britain.